Powers Lake, Wisconsin

 Powers Lake is a census-designated place (CDP) in the towns of Randall and Wheatland, in Kenosha County in the U.S. state of Wisconsin.
 As of the 2020 census, the CDP had a population of 1,401.
 Part of the Powers Lake CDP was in Walworth County, but on December 20, 2011, it became part of the village of Bloomfield.

 History

-Originally called Lakeville and then Nippersink, Powers Lake was named after James B. Powers, one of its early settlers, convivial neighbor, and one of our first postmasters.
-The farming community appreciated our fertile Wisconsin soil and access to a water supply.Recreational activities garnered interest around the lakes in the 1880’s, but it was in the 1890’s that fishermen and others, primarily from Chicago, enjoyed long visits in the area and eventually developed the North Shore of Powers Lake.
-Ice companies also ‘mined’ the south shores of Powers Lake and the north shore of Benedict Lake in the 1890’s, eventually establishing five ice houses on Powers Lake.
+Originally called Lakeville and then Nippersink, Powers Lake was named after James B. Powers, one of its early settlers and first postmasters.
+The farming community appreciated the fertile Wisconsin soil and access to a water supply.
+Recreational activities garnered interest around the lakes in the 1880s, but it was in the 1890s that fishermen and others, primarily from Chicago, enjoyed long visits in the area and eventually developed the North Shore of Powers Lake.
+Ice companies also ‘mined’ the south shores of Powers Lake and the north shore of Benedict Lake in the 1890s, eventually establishing five ice houses on Powers Lake.